dustinpfister/blog_posts/_posts/nodejs-path-resolve.md

 ## 3 - Conclusion

 So the path resolve method is the standard go to method for making sure that a string value of a path resolves to an absolute path.
-There is much more to writ about when it comes to things that have to do with paths and nodejs though.
+There is much more to write about when it comes to things that have to do with paths and nodejs though.
 For example there is looping backward one folder at a time from the current working directory looking for something to find out of the current working directory is a git folder or not.

-That of course is a matter for another post though.
+There is also how to go about resolving paths in other programing environments as well, for example when writing a bash script that will run in an environment in which nodejs might nit be installed I will want to know how to resolve paths in that kind of environment.
+With that said in bash there is often the [realpath command](/2022/03/18/linux-realpath/) that can typically be used to resolve an relative path into an absolute one in that kind of environment.